Edwin Stanton: Return to Steubenville

 Stanton regrouped and began to focus on his cases by the summer.
 One such case was defending Caleb J. McNulty, whom Stanton had previously labelled "a glorious fellow".
 McNulty, a Democrat, was dismissed from his clerkship of the United States House of Representatives by unanimous vote and charged with embezzlement when thousands of the House's money went missing.
 Democrats, fearing their party's disrepute, made clamorous cries for McNulty to be punished, and his conviction was viewed as a foregone conclusion.
 Stanton, at Tappan's request, came on as McNulty's defense.
 Stanton brought a motion to dismiss McNulty's indictment.
-He employed the use of numerous technicalities and, to the shock and applause of the courtroom, the motion was granted with all charges against McNulty dropped.
+He employed the use of numerous technicalities and, to the shock and applause of the courtroom, the motion was granted, with all charges against McNulty dropped.
 As every detail of the affair was covered by newspapers around the country, Stanton's name was featured prominently nationwide.

 After the McNulty scandal, Stanton and Tappan parted ways professionally.
 Stanton formed a partnership with one of his former students, George Wythe McCook of the "Fighting McCooks".
 At the beginning of the Mexican–American War, men across the country hastened to enlist in the United States Army, with McCook among them.
 Stanton might have enlisted as well, if not for his doctor's fears about his asthma.
-Instead, he focused on law.
-Stanton's practice was no longer only in Ohio, having expanded to Virginia and Pennsylvania.
-He concluded that Steubenville would no longer prove adequate as a headquarters, and thought Pittsburgh most appropriate for his new base.
-He was admitted to the bar there by late 1847.
+Instead, Stanton focused on law.
+His practice was no longer only in Ohio, having expanded to Virginia and Pennsylvania.
+Stanton concluded that Steubenville would no longer prove adequate as a headquarters and thought Pittsburgh most appropriate for his new base.
+Stanton was admitted to the bar there by late 1847.